zacniewski/scientificdev/README.md

 ```bash
 sudo ln -s /etc/nginx/sites-available/scientificdev.conf scientificdev.conf
 ```
-* remove old configuration file
+* remove old configuration file and its symlink,
 * add default_server in listen section,
 * remove default files in 'sites-available' and 'sites-enabled' folders.
-* to be more reliable we used [Let's Encrypt SSL/TLS certificates with Nginx](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/),
+* to be more reliable we used (old version) - [Let's Encrypt SSL/TLS certificates with Nginx](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/),
+* newer versio (June 2022) for Ubuntu 20.04 is [here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04),
+* in newer version there's no need to renew certificate manually, it is done by `certbot` service two times a day,
 * to enable service to start automatically at boot:
 ```bash
 sudo systemctl enable nginx